Export Control

 Basic Education and Training

-UCR has partnered with the Collaborative Institutional Training Initiative ("CITI Program") to offer additional on-demand export compliance training courses.
-CITI Program's on-demand "Export Compliance" training course include:
+UCR has partnered with the Collaborative Institutional Training Initiative ("CITI Program") to offer additional on-demand export compliance training content.
+CITI Program's on-demand 'Export Compliance' training course include:

 - Export Compliance for Researchers